BettercareHealth/bettercare/README.md

 #### Cover images

-Add the front-cover image to the book's `images` folder named cover.jpg.
-It should be 960px high (using A5 height:width ratio 210:148).
+Add the front-cover image to the book's `images` folder.
+Ensure colour settings are RGB and the DPI is set to 72.
+We need three sizes:

+*	`cover.jpg`: 960px high (using A5 height:width ratio 210:148).
 In keeping with epub best practice these are just under 1000px on their longest side.
-Ensure colour settings are RGB and the DPI is set to 72.
+*	`cover-thumb.jpg`: 300px wide (usually 425px high)
+*	`cover-large.jpg`: 2000px high (usually 1410px wide).

 ### Embedding video

-We can include any iframe in markdown to embed a video, but our preferred method is this:
+We can include any iframe in markdown to embed a video, and our preferred method is this:

 *	Find the video's YouTube ID: a code in the URL that looks like this: `RRV-9Jf0eI0`
 *	In the markdown, put the code between these two tags: `{% include youtube-start.html %}` and `{% include youtube-end.html %}`.
 Those tags will insert the iframe HTML that works best for the Learning Station.